GIXLabs/SAndC/Lab3/README.md

 ## Part 2: BJT Circuit

 The Bi-polar Junction Transistor (BJT) is a versatile device which we will use as a current-controlled switch.
 A small current going in to the “base” terminal (to the emitter) controls a bigger current flowing from “collector” to “emitter”.
 First we will demonstrate this ability using the switch to change base current input from zero to a small value.
 This will light the LED.
 It takes some care to wire up the BJT correctly.
-Compare the schematic to this diagram to identify the correct pins:
+Compare the schematic to this diagram to identify the correct pins.

 ![Transistor](assets/2N3904.png)